JhonRobert20/drink-dispenser/README.md

 ## Considerations

-- The project is not finished
+- The project is finished
 - The project was soo interesting to do
 - Was my very first time implementing Hexagonal Architecture and DDD, so I learned a lot
 - Please any feedback is welcome
+- The project is not perfect, but I tried to do my best

+## Future work
+- Implement a frontend to interact with the dispenser
+- Add better logs
+- Add more tests

 ## Images of the project
 Consult stock of a product